18 Feb GT1 (Leader INRA, other partners: ALL)

 During the second year the tasks of WG1 focused, above all, on the generation of conceptual models, and the characterization of the soil samples collected at the beginning of the project for basic physical-chemical properties, bioavailability of pollutants and risk assessment.
 In addition, the evaluation of the appropriate phyto-management options for the different sites and the planning of monitoring and maintenance operations were carried out.
 In the different sites, activities such as agronomic and contaminant characterization, biometric and physiological characterization of native vegetation and crops (herbaceous or woody), characterization of activity, biomass and microbial functional biodiversity and identification of macro- and meso-fauna was achieved in order to determine the toxicological risks and identify optimum phytomanagement strategies for each sites.

-The final months of the project were devoted to analyzing the results obtained and preparing a “Best Practices Guide for the phytomanagement of soils contaminated with metals / metalloids: risk assessment and phytomanagement and remediation strategies”.
+The final months of the project were devoted to analyzing the results obtained and preparing a “Best Practices Guide for the phytomanagement of soils contaminated with metals / metalloids: risk assessment and phytomanagement and remediation strategies” available in the publications section.

 In October, 2018, PhytoSUDOE officially ended.
 The Project deliverables were finalized along January-February, 2019, including the Layman report and the project’s video that were uploaded to the webpage’s news section (blog).
 Other relevant publications can be accessed also in the web along with the presentations (PDF) of the series of events organized by PhytoSUDOE.
 This website will be online until 2023.